IronShield-Tech/IronShield/HIRING.md

 **We don’t do traditional hours.**
 We have one short meeting every Monday to keep everyone synced.
-The rest of the time is yours—focused, heads-down, and uninterrupted.
+The rest of the time is yours: focused, heads-down, and uninterrupted.

 We use **Discord**, not Slack.
 Better threading, better voice, better bots.
 Ignore the gamer branding—it works.